Achuvinte Amma: Theatrical

 The film was commercially successful.
-BizHat called the film "a sleeper hit".
 It completed 200 days in noon show in Thiruvananthapuram and Kozhikode, at the state government run Kairali theatre.
 On 24 March 2006, Sreedhar Pillai of The Hindu wrote, "A film that ran for 200 days.
 It was a big hit, especially with women who thronged the theatres to watch her (Urvashi) play foster mother to Meera Jasmine."
 According to a trade analysis by Sify, Achuvinte Amma performed well in bigger cities than smaller ones.
 It managed to get a share of around ₹7 lakhs from Kairali theatre, Thiruvananthapuram in 40 days, while it only got distributors share of ₹1.1 lakhs in Kottayam.
 It was the only film of the year that was successful without featuring any major stars.